JMSDOnline/vstacklet/CONTRIBUTING.md

 You'll need to add your Git folder (Normally located at `C:/Program Files/Git` to your system environments, then restart vscode).
 After that replace `bash` with `git-bash` in the above codeblock.

 **This also might work:**
-Windows uses might need to enable BASH.
+Windows users might need to enable BASH.
 To do this:
  1. Go to **Settings** > **Update & Security** > **For Developers**.
 Check the Developer Mode radio button.
  2. And search for “*Windows Features*”
  3. Choose “*Turn Windows features on or off*”